 The amendments to the Trademark Law and the new Standardization Regulations grant Market Supervision Bureaus (“MSBs”) the power to issue warnings and impose administrative fines against trademark pirates and their agents.

 To date, there have been a number of reports of cases where local MSBs have imposed fines against bad faith filers and trademark agents.
 More such cases are likely in 2021.

 Following a complaint by a victim brand owner in May 2020, Wenling Municipal MSB investigated a pirate that had filed 78 trademark applications.
 Noting that this was an excessive number for a company that had not yet started trading, the MSB concluded that the applications had been filed in bad faith.
 The case was reported to the TMO, which rejected 67 of the pirate’s applications and the MSB fined the pirate RMB7,000 (~US$1,000).
 It also asked for the trademark agency assisting the pirate to be punished.

 Under the Standardization Regulations, fines up to RMB30,000 (~US$4,600) against trademark pirates are possible where the pirate has generated illegal profits.
 Absent such profits, the maximum is RMB10,000 (~US$1,500).
 In addition, trademark agencies that knew or should have known that a client is filing trademark applications in bad faith may be fined up to RMB100,000 (~US$15,000) and the relevant authorities can stop accepting applications filed via the agency.

-Under the Standardization Regulations, penalty data should be inserted to the PRC’s national enterprise credit information system.
+Under the Standardization Regulations, penalty data should be inserted into the PRC’s national enterprise credit information system.
 This can then lead to “social credit penalties”.
 (For an overview of China’s social credit penalty system as it relates to IP violators, see here.)